Hazbun, Professor Geraldine

 Book chapters

-‘Iberia’, in Medieval Travel Writing: A Global History, ed.
-Sebastian Sobecki (Cambridge: UP, forthcoming 2020).
+'Iberia', in The Cambridge Guide to Global Medieval Travel Writing ed.
+Sebastian Sobecki (Cambridge: UP, 2025), 322-336.

 ‘Kinship and Heroic Selfhood in the Historical-Epic Ballads’, in Old Ballads, New Approaches: Studies on the ‘Romancero viejo’, ed.
 Juan-Carlos Conde and David Hook (Oxford: Magdalen Iberian Medieval Studies Seminar, 2018), pp. 37-57